 - Thorn EMI Video

-EMI was also the European distributor for American labels such as MGM Records, Mercury Records (until it was bought by Philips) and United Artists Records.
+EMI was also the European distributor for American labels such as MGM Records, Mercury Records (until it was bought by Philips) and United Artists Records (which EMI would acquire).
 EMI also distributed Island Records for a time until that label was bought by PolyGram.

 - David Bowienote